-- [Design for Information](#), Isabel Meirelles, Rockport, 2013. - [Readings in Information Visualization](#), Stuart K. Card, Jock Mackinlay, Ben Shneiderman, Morgan Kaufmann, 1999. - [The Visual Display of Quantitative Information](#), Edward Tufte, Graphics Press, 2001. - [Information Visualization: Perception for Design](#), Colin Ware, Morgan Kaufmann, 2012.
+- [Readings in Information Visualization](#), Stuart K. Card, Jock Mackinlay, Ben Shneiderman, Morgan Kaufmann, 1999. - [The Visual Display of Quantitative Information](#), Edward Tufte, Graphics Press, 2001. - [Information Visualization: Perception for Design](#), Colin Ware, Morgan Kaufmann, 2012.

 You can find the books on Amazon, at the NYU bookstore, and at the Dibner Library.